muonato/phtm/README.md

 # phtm

 Creates a printer-friendly picture gallery HTML by reading picture filenames in CSV file.
-Used for creating a contents page of images exported to gallery folder.
+Use to create a contents page for images exported to gallery folder.

-ImageMagick is required for picture verification (identify) and orientation (convert).

 Arguments:
 ```